-Division Name Program Name Description Investigations Program Name Per Florida Statute, Pretrial Investigations are completed on arrestees for First Appearance Hearings 365 days a year.
+Division Name Program Name Description Investigations and Community Supervision Investigations Per Florida Statute, Pretrial Investigations are completed on arrestees for First Appearance Hearings 365 days a year.
 Staff interviews defendants and verifies information via phone contact with relatives, friends, employers, etc.; and reviews local, State and National criminal histories.
 Staff also complete and review pretrial risk and needs assessments on all interviewees.
 Staff compile and present Pretrial Investigative Summaries to the Court that include a criminal history review, preliminary risk / needs assessments and information related to whether the persons are designated a violent felony offender of special concern (AMA/JLA).
 Pretrial Services Court Officers also attempt to contact victims of domestic violence during the investigation process to ascertain whether there are safety and/or security concerns that need to be reported to the Judge during First Appearance.
-The Judiciary uses the investigation information to make informed release or detention decisions, including orders for treatment and/or other and Community Investigations special release conditions, based on Florida Statutes Supervision Investigations which address public safety.
+The Judiciary uses the investigation information to make informed release or detention decisions, including orders for treatment and/or other special release conditions, based on Florida Statutes which address public safety.
+Caper vision mvostigations Willon address public salety.